Asana/python-asana/docs/TaskTemplatesApi.md

 task_templates_api_instance = asana.TaskTemplatesApi(api_client)
 task_template_gid = "1331" # str | Globally unique identifier for the task template.
 opts = {
-    'body': {"data": {"param1": "value1", "param2": "value2",}} # dict | Describes the inputs used for instantiating a task - the task's name.    'opt_fields': "new_project,new_project.name,new_project_template,new_project_template.name,new_task,new_task.created_by,new_task.name,new_task.resource_subtype,resource_subtype,status" # list[str] | This endpoint returns a compact resource, which excludes some properties by default.
+    'body': {"data": {"param1": "value1", "param2": "value2",}}, # dict | Describes the inputs used for instantiating a task - the task's name.
+    'opt_fields': "new_project,new_project.name,new_project_template,new_project_template.name,new_task,new_task.created_by,new_task.name,new_task.resource_subtype,resource_subtype,status", # list[str] | This endpoint returns a compact resource, which excludes some properties by default.
 To include those optional properties, set this query parameter to a comma-separated list of the properties you wish to include.
 }

 try: